DishaMohindru1/Game_controller/README.md

 Once the firmware is uploaded, the Raspberry Pi Pico will act as a USB game controller.
 You can verify the functionality by:

 1. connecting the Pico to a computer.
 It should be recognised as a USB gamepad by the operating system.
-2. The host's gamepad should display the buttons pressed and the joystick movements.
+2. going to the control panel > devices and printers(open in new window) > right click on the tinyusb > game_controller settings > properties.
+Here, all the buttons and joystick movements can be tested.

 ---